program1032/ClickMatesWebsite/README.md

 # ClickMates Website Platform
- This website is aimed to being a solution for the problem proposed durin the academic year 2021-2022. <br>
+ This website is aimed to being a solution for the problem proposed during the academic year 2021-2022. <br>
  <h3>The team</h3>
  The team is  composed by five students of Master's Degree in Management and Engineering. <br>
 <h3> Framework project</h3>